DeeFrancois/Reddit-Saved-Transfer/README.md

 - Pull last 100 posts (hot/top/new) from a Subreddit
 - Automated transfering of posts to another account
 - Automated transferring of posts to a subreddit
-- Extract a txt file containing a list of saved posts that have been deleted
+- Extract a txt file containing a list of saved posts that were later deleted by the user/moderators

 # How to Use (May have to just make a video..)